Lucy Dillon – Chair

 Helen has over five years’ experience as a Professional Support Lawyer, having previously worked at BAE Systems plc and Blake Lapthorn (now Blake Morgan) solicitors as a Corporate Professional Support Lawyer.
 Prior to becoming a PSL Helen was a commercial solicitor at Eversheds LLP advising both commercial and public sector clients on a range of general commercial law issues.

-Head of Knowledge and Information, Slaughter and May
+Director of Knowledge & Information, Slaughter and May

 Director of Professional Support, White & Case